Here is an idea for an easy and inexpensive Valentine’s Day tablescape with some unique items.

 By the way, I just bought this new rug online a few days ago and absolutely love it.
 It’s a $250 rug from Kohl’s, but I had a 30% off coupon and always go through Ebates.com first, so that saved me even more money.

 You can sign up and get cash back and even get $10 for free here if you don’t use Ebates yet.

-This Love heart pillow is from Target, but you can find similar ones on Amazon.
+This heart pillow is from Target, but you can find similar ones on Amazon.

-I hope you liked my Valentine’s Day tablescape with heart-shaped doilies.
+I hope you liked my Valentine’s Day tablescape with heart-shaped doilies and other unique items.